Global Site Navigation (use tab and down arrow)

 Audrey Limoges’ research in Micropaleontology/Palynology combines data from different microfossil groups to obtain an integrated retrospective view on the state and change through time of virtually any kind of aquatic ecosystem in order to understand how a system responds to a changing environment.

-UNB’s research of Ore Deposits Geology by Chris McFarlane and David Lentz is focused on the genesis of a variety of mineral deposits-forming systems, including their implications for exploration and resource evaluation.
+UNB’s research of Ore Deposits Geology by David Lentz and Chris McFarlane is focused on the genesis of a variety of mineral deposits-forming systems, including their implications for exploration and resource evaluation; these include many critical mineral (metal) systems key for the transition to the Green Economy.

 Other research areas:

-• Biogeology, Paleoclimatology, Paleontology, Ichnology (Audrey Limoges and David Keighley)
+• Biogeology, Paleoclimatology, Paleontology, Ichnology (Audrey Limoges, David Keighley)

-• Engineering Geology, Rock Mechanics (Joseph White, Bruce Broster and Jennifer Day)
+• Engineering Geology, Rock Mechanics (Joseph White, Bruce Broster)